clickacups/Report-AuraBot/README.md

 Permissions:
   >  report.*:
-    description: Gives access to all report commands, should only be given to administators
+    - Gives access to all report commands, should only be given to administators
     children:
       report.send: true
       report.clearreports: true